 Conclusion - Is College Worth It?

-While most loans defer until after graduation, start paying down debt while it is under control and low interest.
-Mitigating the amount of student loan debt you carry with you into adult life creates a better foundation to make future investments and grow personal wealth.
+For example, mitigating the amount of student loan debt you carry with you into adult life creates a better foundation to make future investments and grow personal wealth.

 What do you think?
 Is college worth the investment?